 - Level 2: Logged into the rideshare app but waiting for a passenger request: If the accident occurred while the driver was logged into the app but still waiting for a passenger request, then the rideshare company will accept partial liability.
 Both Lyft and Uber have policies of about $50,000 for injuries and $25,000 for property damage and they will only pay the amount that the independent contractor’s insurance does not cover.

-As you can see, getting into an accident with a rideshare company driver can be quite tricky, especially when it comes to deciding who to approach for compensation.
-This is why it is very important to secure the services of a California Lyft and Uber attorney immediately after the accident.
-An experienced lawyer knows all the rideshare laws as they apply to the state of California and will work to get you the compensation you deserve.
+As you can see, getting into a car accident with a rideshare company driver can be quite tricky, especially when it comes to deciding who to approach for your fair compensation.
+This is why it is very important to secure the services of a California Lyft and Uber accident attorney immediately after the accident.

-It does not matter whether you are a pedestrian, motorcyclist or simply driving in your own car, once you are involved in an accident with any of these ridesharing app companies, the compensation is pretty much the same.
+It does not matter whether you are a pedestrian, motorcyclist or simply driving in your own car because once you’re involved in an accident with any of these ridesharing app companies, the compensation within a personal injury case is pretty much the same.

 Note: You are not limited to accepting what these insurance companies are offering in compensation if you feel you deserve more.
 Actually, nothing stops you from pursuing claims against the driver’s personal insurance policy as well as the ridesharing company’s.

-While Uber and Lyft are the most popular ridesharing companies in the market, it does not mean they are the only ones.
+While Uber and Lyft are the most popular ridesharing companies in the Los Angeles market, it does not mean they are the only ones.

 Others like Turo, Sidecar, and Maven are also growing in popularity which means the chances of being involved in an accident with any of these services are also very likely.
 Although these services are similar to both Uber and Lyft, the difference is that people actually rent out their personal vehicles online instead of driving people around.